leoprover/ltb/docs/scheduler.md

 Called if the prove call of 'problemVariant' is terminated with a success-szs-status.

+Needs to be overwritten.

 ### onNoSuccess
 ```python
 ProveScheduler.onNoSuccess(self, problemVariant)
 ```

 Called if the prove call of 'problemVariant' is terminated with a nosuccess-szs-status.

+Needs to be overwritten.

 ### onTimeout
 ```python